 - Activate Client Throttling by setting the toggle to Enabled;

-- Configure upload and download by using the slider or typing the desired throughput into the text field;
+- Adjust upload and download speeds by moving the slider or entering the desired value in the text field;

 - Click on the Save button.